julia-khaleeva/my-yandex-praktikum-projects/README.md

 These are study projects developed for Practicum by Yandex Data Analysis course.

-Comments to the code are yet in Russian, will be translated soon.
+Comments to the code are in Russian for now, will be translated soon.